Skulduggery Pleasant: The Dying of the Light (2014)

 The final book of the first series.
 The War of the Sanctuaries has been won, but not without its casualties.
 Following the loss of Valkyrie Cain, Skulduggery Pleasant must use any and all means to track down and stop Darquesse before she turns the world into a charred, lifeless cinder, drawing together a team of soldiers, monster hunters, killers, criminals... and Valkyrie's own murderous reflection.
 The war may be over, but the final battle is about to begin.
 And not everyone will get out of here alive...

 Phase II novels

-In October 2019, following a joint interview alongside Eoin Colfer, Landy confirmed the original and preferred title of Resurrection and the sequel series as a whole to be Valkyrie Cain, after both series' main protagonist, a title previously considered for both Playing with Fire and the first series as a whole, attributing its continued official disuse to an unnamed HarperCollins executive.
+In October 2019, following an interview alongside Eoin Colfer, Landy confirmed the original and preferred title of Resurrection and the sequel series as a whole to be Valkyrie Cain, after both series' main protagonist, a title previously considered for both Playing with Fire and the first series as a whole.
+He attributed the names' continued official disuse to an unnamed HarperCollins executive.